SpareCores/sc-www/README.md

 - NG_APP_POSTHOG_HOST: The Posthog tracking API endpoint, e.g. https://us.i.posthog.com

+Optionally, you can also use Sentry by setting the following environment variable:

+- NG_APP_SENTRY_DSN

 ## Development server

 Run `ng serve` for a dev server, which listens on `http://localhost:4200/` by default.